 Miglia Quadrato

-The Miglia Quadrato is a motoring event.
-It takes the form of a treasure hunt which takes entrants to various parts of
+The Miglia Quadrato was a motoring event.
+It took the form of a treasure hunt which took entrants to various parts of

-the City of London, where they are challenged to find the answers to questions.
-These clues are not cryptic but may be
+the City of London, where they were challenged to find the answers to questions.
+These clues were not cryptic but

-observationally challenging.
-For some the event is a social activity and leads entrants on a historical and educational
+might be observationally challenging.
+For some the event was a social activity and led entrants on a historical and

-tour (combined with a "quiz") of some of the less visible “features” of the City.
-For others, it is highly competitive: an
+educational tour (combined with a "quiz") of some of the less visible “features” of the City.
+For others, it was highly

-attempt to answer as many clues as possible in a limited time.
-The event takes place at night, for five hours between
+competitive: an attempt to answer as many clues as possible in a limited time.
+The event took place at night, for five

-midnight and five in the morning (Saturday/Sunday).
-There is absolutely no route.
-Competitors are provide with a sheet
+hours between midnight and five in the morning (Saturday/Sunday).
+There was absolutely no route.
+Competitors were

-The sheet is handed to competitors at midnight and they will spend twenty minutes or more plotting these on
+The sheet was handed to competitors at midnight and they would spend twenty minutes or more plotting

-the map.
-They then decide their own path between locations.
-The clues are categorised as easy,
+these on the map.
+They then decided their own path between locations.
+The clues are categorised as

-medium, or difficult and this will affect how each team chooses their order of tackling the clues.
+easy, medium, or difficult and this would affect how each team chose their order of tackling the clues.

-The event takes place entirely on the streets, footpaths, and public spaces of the City of London.
+The event took place entirely on the streets, footpaths, and public spaces of the City of London.
 The

-organisers take every care to avoid inhabited areas and sensitive areas (such as the hospital) and to ensure
+organisers took every care to avoid inhabited areas and sensitive areas (such as the hospital) and to ensure

-residents and other users of the City are not disturbed or affected.
-Only publicly accessible areas are used.
+residents and other users of the City were not disturbed or affected.
+Only publicly accessible areas were

 It is noteworthy that the event was originally created in 1957/1958 in the wake of the Suez crisis and fuel